American Forces Network: South Vietnam

 As the U.S. military presence in South Vietnam increased, AFRTS opened radio and later television stations there.

 AFRTS stations in Vietnam were initially known by the name "AFRS" (Armed Forces Radio Saigon), but as the number of stations quickly expanded throughout South Vietnam became known as "AFVN" (American Forces Vietnam Network) and had several stations, including Qui Nhơn, Nha Trang, Pleiku, Da Nang and Huế, the latter being overrun by the People's Army of Vietnam during the Battle of Hue in January/February 1968 and replaced by a station in Quảng Trị.
 AFVN's headquarters station was located in Saigon.

 In Vietnam, AFVN had a number of war-related casualties.
 After a fierce fire fight that killed two soldiers and a civilian contractor, the remaining AFVN station staff at Huế was captured and spent five years as prisoners of war.
 At the height of American involvement in the war, Armed Forces Vietnam Network served more than 500,000 fighting men and women at one time.
 AFVN developed a program along the lines of "GI Jive" from World War II.
 A number of local disc jockeys helped make hourlong music programs for broadcast.
 Perhaps the best-known program became the morning "Dawn Buster" program, (the brainchild of Chief Petty Officer Bryant Arbuckle in 1962) thanks to the popularity of the sign-on slogan "Gooooood Morning, Vietnam" (which was initiated by Adrian Cronauer and later became the basis for the film Good Morning, Vietnam starring Robin Williams).
-Among the notable people who were AFVN disc jockeys were Don L. "Scotty" Brink, Lee Hansen, Les Coleman and Pat Sajak, Chris Noel and Denny Woytek.
+Among the notable people who were AFVN disc jockeys were Don L. "Scotty" Brink, Lee Hansen, Les Coleman and Pat Sajak, Chris Noel, John Allgood, Joe Huser, and Dennis Woytek.
+Army Spec.
+5 Robert Morecook announced the upcoming end of the Vietnam War on AFVN-TV news in February, 1973, which followed 30 days later.
+Army Spec 4 Tom Fowlston was first to announce the war end on radio news.
 Harry Simons hosted the GO Show at both AFVN Saigon and Danang in 1968 and 1969.
 Simons along with broadcaster Mike Bates created and produced a 10-hour radio documentary (AFVN: The GI's Companion) as a tribute to AFVN and to honor all Vietnam Veterans.
 It aired and streamed on Veterans Day 2015 on WEBY Radio in Pensacola, Florida.
 The documentary is archived at Rock Radio Scrapbook: AFVN: The GI's Companion.